If DCPS got evaluated on how well they explain their pension plan, I’m pretty sure they’d score Ineffective.

 I called DCRB and waited on hold for over an hour.
 How do I get in touch with them?

 I feel your pain.
-In all fairness, they are under-staffed and managing a lot during a difficult time.
+In all fairness, they are under-staffed and managing a lot.
 In addition to calling, I’ve found success using their online form.

 I’ve left and decided staying in the pension is the right move.
 What do I need to do?

 Nothing for now.
 Submit your retirement application request when the time comes.